ayshajaved/Google-Solution-Challenge-2025/Readme.md

    - Build your dream team (1-4 members) and sign up at [goo.gle/solutionchallenge](https://bit.ly/3DQZ8uq), for the challenge.
    - Tips on team roles, registration, and collaboration tools

-3. **Step 3: Select a UN Sustainable Development Goal**
+3. **Step 3: Select a Theme**
-   - Pick an SDG that inspires you—from ending poverty to fighting climate change.
+   - Pick an theme that inspires you—from ending poverty to fighting climate change.
    - Includes SDG examples and how to align your passion with global goals.

 4. **Step 4: Identify a Solution**
-   - Brainstorm a practical tech solution to address your chosen SDG problem.
+   - Brainstorm a practical tech solution to address your chosen theme problem.
    - Features examples, research tips, and a checklist to nail your idea.

 5. **Step 5: Design the User Interface**